 - Bake 10 minutes.

-I frost these sometimes with my mother's frosting recipe from years and years ago.
+I frost these sometimes with my mother's frosting recipe.
 I adapted it only by using vegan butter and organic vegan powdered sugar.

 Pour the melted chocolate and butter into a mixing bowl full of the powdered sugar.
 Stir either with a full-size mixer, hand-mixer or a spoon, until creamy.